syncfusion-content/predictive-analytics-docs/predictive-analytics/Modifying-Data.md

 {% endhighlight %}

 The log() function calculates natural logs with base e, which is approximately 2.718.
 R also calculates common, base 10 logs with log10() and binary, base 2 logs with log2(), with similar results.
 Note that logarithms are undefined for zero.
-If you have zeros in your data, then you could add a small amount—0.5 or 1.0—to each score to avoid this problem.
+If you have zeros in your data, then you could add a small amount 0.5 or 1.0 to each score to avoid this problem.

 ####![](Modifying-Data_images/Modifying-Data_img3.png)